Last year, the company processed approximately 680 million transactions worth $36 billion

 “The Middle East accounts for around 75 percent [of revenues] and Africa is around 25 percent but growing rapidly.
 Both markets are growing, but obviously Africa is growing more quickly because it’s coming from a smaller base, Obviously, there’s over a billion people there, so it has the propensity to grow a lot quicker, especially as people move from cash to digital forms of payment.”

 In 2018, Network International processed approximately 680 million transactions and handled $36 billion in transaction volume.

-Emirates NBD bank owns a 51 percent stake in Network International, while the remaining 49 percent stake is held by global investment firms Warburg Pincus and General Atlantic.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Emirates NBD bank owns a 51 percent stake in Network International, while the remaining 49 percent stake is held by global investment firms Warburg Pincus and General Atlantic.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.